tracelink/code-samples/authentication.md

 ![Opus in Browser](images/opus_apt.png)

-3. Using the directions below for your designated, generate the following values:
+3. Using the directions below for your designated browser, generate the following values:

 - `_store_js_production_processNetworkOwnerId`
 - `_store_js_production_processNetworkId`